DakshSammi/DakshSammi/README.md

 ### About me

 - 🏢 I am a research and development executive at Meril Life Sciences (mICROcRISPR pVT. lTD.).
-Building a target drug discovery platform.
+Building a target drug discovery platform. interested in all things ai.
 Please hit my socials for any opportunities.

 | `T` | `h` | `i` | `n` | `g` | `s` |  |  `I` |  | `💚` |  `:` |
 |---|---|---|---|---|---|---|---|---|---|---|